Central Luzon: Geography

 The region is located north of Manila, the nation's capital.
 Central Luzon, in addition to the neighboring province of Pangasinan, contains the largest plain in the Philippines with its agricultural plains accounting for about 40% of the geographical region's area.
 Bordering it are the regions of Ilocos and Cagayan Valley to the north; National Capital Region, Calabarzon and the waters of Manila Bay to the south; South China Sea to the west; and the Philippine Sea to the east.
+The only inland provinces are Nueva Ecija & Tarlac.
 Pangasinan is historico-culturally and geographically an integral part of this region, but was politically made part of the Ilocos Region by President Ferdinand Marcos on June 22, 1973.

 There are fifteen cities in the region: Balanga in Bataan; Baliwag, Malolos, Meycauayan, and San Jose del Monte in Bulacan; Cabanatuan, Gapan, Muñoz, Palayan, and San Jose in Nueva Ecija; Angeles City, Mabalacat, and San Fernando in Pampanga; Tarlac City in Tarlac; and Olongapo in Zambales.
 Central Luzon produces the most rice in the whole country.
 Excess rice is delivered and imported to other regions of the Philippines.

-The city of San Fernando, the provincial capital of Pampanga, is designated as the regional center.
-Aurora was transferred from Region IV through Executive Order No. 103 in May 2002.